 The good friendship all of us have is very much like family.
 Like brothers.
 Brothers who met when we were sixteen to eighteen and sort of moved around in this cloud of smoke.
 Like bong trooper idiots, you know?
 We all care about each other’s opinion over anybody’s in the world.
 I care about Kevin, Jay, and Nick’s opinion more than anyone.
 I think they have the same thing.
 That’s why I think that everyone’s so prolific cause we all inspire each other.
 Kevin lit a fire under our ass when were 18 cause all of the sudden Tame Impala got psyched.
 Kevin’s a genius, he was just like “make something, do something.”
 He’s my biggest influence.

-Lastly, what’s the weirdest shit you’ve seen on New York’s streets lately?
+Lastly, what’s the weirdest thing you’ve seen on New York’s streets lately?

 I saw a guy the other day roller-blading down my street with a small sofa on his head.
 Nowhere else in the world….This guy had a mid century chair on his head.
 I was like “I want that furniture mover.”